Jana Robbins

-Jana Robbins, née Marsha Eisenberg, (born April 18, 1947) is an Olivier, and Drama Desk Award winning American producer, actress, director, teacher, and speaker.
-She has been nominated for Broadway’s Tony Award and is the winner of Olivier.
+Jana Robbins, née Marsha Eisenberg, is a Tony, Olivier and Drama Desk Award-winning American producer, actress, director, teacher, and speaker.
+She has produced and won awards for her West End, Broadway and Off-Broadway productions.

 Early life

-Robbins was born and raised in Johnstown, Pennsylvania.
+Robbins was born on April 18, 1947 and raised in Johnstown, Pennsylvania.
 Daughter of Phillip and Edythe Eisenberg, she is the middle child of three children.
 Her mother studied at the Gene Kelly Studio of Dance in Johnstown, PA with Gene Kelly himself.
 Her father, a businessman and owner of Consolidated Vending Machine Company, also owned The Golden Key Restaurant and Lounge, where 16 year old Robbins could be found singing.

 With her mother's encouragement, she first began performing in recitals at the Gene Kelly Studio of Dance, and got her first solo at 6 years old.
 She continued to star in various school productions in high school.
 She received a BFA in Theater from Stephens College in Columbia, Missouri in 1967.